zaidansani/thevault/content/the repository/cs2106/Notes/Process Scheduling.md

 > [!abstract] Variation of SJF, using the remaining time.

-SRF is preemptive, and selects the job with the shortest remaining (or expected) time.
+SRF is **preemptive**, and selects the job with the shortest remaining (or expected) time.

 A new job with shorter remaining time can preempt currently running job, which provides good service for short jobs even if they arrive later in the queue.
 # Scheduling for Interactive Systems

-**Criterias**:
+> [!important] Criterias
-- Response time: time between request and response by system
+> - Response time: time between request and response by system
-- Predictability: Variation in response time, lesser variation
+> - Predictability: Variation in response time, lesser variation

 > [!note] Preemptive scheduling algorithms are used to ensure good response time